 Chattering noises emanating from a basement is what drove this customer to call for our services.
 Our wildlife control team searched the basement to find a mother opossum with her babies.
 Our team was then able to remove these animals safely from the customer’s home and humanely relocate them.
 Opossums are America’s only marsupial, which means they carry their babies in a special pouch.
 They are nomadic creatures and will often take up temporary shelter under a porch, or even in an attic or basement if there is access.
 In this case, our technicians were able to find the entry point and seal it so that no other critters will take up residence in our customer’s home in the future.

 Starlings are an invasive species of birds.
 While mostly known for their large-scale damage to agricultural operations, they also pose a threat to the average homeowner as well.
-Starlings are crevice dwellers, meaning that they will build their nests in the cracks and gaps in a structure.
+Starlings are crevice dwellers, they are usually the birds in vents creating nests, meaning that they will build their nests in the cracks and gaps in a structure.
 A favorite spot for them is in dryer vents.
 Obstructions such as bird nests in dryer vents are a serious fire hazard, leading to almost 3,000 house fires a year in the U.S alone!
 Our wildlife technician was able to remove our trapped starling and install a pest-proof vent to prevent any further pests from causing hazards like this in the future.